- Genes, mutations, and cancer risk

 A few states have stronger laws than GINA.
 GINA does not replace state laws against genetic discrimination that are broader in scope.
 Rather, GINA establishes a national “floor” of protection while allowing states to impose stronger protection for patients.

 GINA’s protections do not extend to life insurance, disability insurance and long-term care insurance.
 It also doesn’t require health insurance to cover genetic testing.
-GINA does not apply to very small employers (with fewer than 15 employees), nor to it apply to military health plans, the Veterans Administration, or the Indian Health Service.
+GINA does not apply to very small employers (with fewer than 15 employees), nor does it apply to military health plans, the Veterans Administration, or the Indian Health Service.
 GINA does not apply to federal employees who get health coverage through the Federal Employees Health Benefits Plans.

 Genetic testing ads: promises that don’t always deliver